IDMNYU/DM1123-VFS-FA15-FL/projects/project_interface.md

 Post on wordpress in color

 * Create 3 different versions of your interface as high fidelity wireframes in color
+* They should be at the correct screen resolution of your device

 #### INTERFACE Final: High-Fidelity Prototype
 Post on wordpress in color